"I want to hate it, but I keep pedalling" - indoor training gets interactive with Zwift's new mountain bike courses

 If you’re certain you want the full Zwift experience then you’ll need a ‘smart’ turbo trainer (from £250).
 Smart trainers interact with the Zwift courses as you ride them and adjusts resistance to your rear wheel that mimics climbing/descending and off-road surfaces (mud, gravel etc).

 If you’re planning to hook a smart trainer up to your mountain bike, you’ll need to consider hub width and axle type.
 Few smart trainers are designed to accommodate the 12x148mm boost rear axles, so finding one isn’t easy.
-According to our sister-publication, Cycling Weekly, the best relatively-affordable smart trainer that’s compatible with most modern MTBs is the:
+According to our sister-publication, Bike Perfect, the best value smart trainer that’s compatible with most modern MTBs is the:

 What about steering?